Music, Greece, and Macedonia

 As always…ever respectfully, gratefully and with a bon voyage hug!!
 Abby

-2. Christy Pearson says:
+2. Christy Pearson Avatar

 Best wishes for a wonderful tour!
 And thank you for including us as we experience a bit of it via the blog.

-3. Carol Hill says:
+3. Carol Hill Avatar

 What a great tour, praying for a safe trip for you all.
 How